SkrideOne/cx/rust_docs/avoiding_unnecessary_allocations_handbook.md

 ## Conclusion

-Avoiding unnecessary allocations in Rust 1.90 combines foresight (pre‑allocating when sizes are predictable), **buffer reuse**, and judicious data‑structure choices.
-Simple steps like `Vec::with_capacity` and buffer reuse eliminate most allocations; advanced techniques (small‑vector types, `Cow`, bump allocators) provide further gains when profiling justifies them.
+Avoiding unnecessary allocations in Rust 1.91 combines foresight (pre‑allocating when sizes are predictable), **buffer reuse**, and judicious data‑structure choices.
+Simple steps like `Vec::with_capacity`—now guaranteed to allocate the requested capacity【684066008670463†L134-L140】—and buffer reuse eliminate most allocations; advanced techniques (small‑vector types, `Cow`, bump allocators) provide further gains when profiling justifies them.
 Alternative allocators improve throughput for multithreaded or real‑time workloads, while custom allocators and static buffers should be wielded sparingly due to complexity.  **Always profile before and after optimisation—what aids one workload may hinder another.**